vinceumo/devNotes/content/CSS/slide-stacking-effect-using-position-sticky.md

 ## Add some nice transition using Intersection Observer API.

-The Intersection Observer API, allows us to detect when an element enters the viewport.
+The Intersection Observer API, lets us to detect when an element enters the viewport.
 We can trigger a callback function when this element enters or leave the viewport.

 > The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport.
 >
 > [MDN - Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)

 In the following example, we are adding the class `.is-intersecting` when a `.stacking-slide` enter 10% of the viewport.
 And we remove this class when the slide leaves it.
-This allows us to add some transitions using CSS.
+We can now add some nice transitions using CSS.

 JS: